RocketBus/clickbus-api-doc/source.md

 - `paymentSettings` for:
     - `creditcard`, with it's own `serviceFee` and `serviceFeePercentage` which is attributed for each partner (contact ClickBus at contacto@clickbus.com.mx for more commercial details).
-    - `Range`, in case the option `usesRange` is **true** for the payment type you must use the `serviceFeeRanges` to get the correct service fee percentage based on the range criteria.
+    - In case the option `usesRange` is **true** for the payment type you must use the `serviceFeeRanges` to get the correct service fee percentage based on the range criteria.
         - The service fee by range on `creditcard` payment type is only applicable for the installment option **1**

 **Examples**